What is Network Access Control (NAC)?December 16, 2021 | By Comodo

 Network access control (NAC) refers to a method that helps in boosting the safety of a patented network by limiting the availability of network resources to endpoint protection devices that follow a defined security policy.

-A conventional network access server (NAS) is one that can carry out functions like authentication and authorization for potential users by confirming logon information.
-NAC also restricts the data that can be accessed by individual users and implements anti-threat applications such as antivirus software, firewalls, and spyware-detection programs.
-NAC can also regulate and restrict the things individual subscribers can do after they get connected.
-NAC products have been introduced by a number of leading networking and IT vendors.
+Network Access Server: A conventional network access server (NAS) can carry out functions like authentication and authorization for potential users by confirming logon information.
+NAC additionally restricts the info which will be accessed by individual users and implements anti-threat applications like antivirus computer code, firewalls, and spyware detection programs.
+NAC regulates and prohibits the items individual subscribers can do once they get connected.
+NAC products are introduced by a variety of leading networking and IT vendors.

 Why is it Important to have a NAC solution?

 It is becoming a growing necessity to possess the tools providing the access control, visibility, and compliance capabilities essential for strengthening network security infrastructure.
 This is true because organizations are now expected to account for the exponential growth of mobile devices accessing their networks and the security risks they bring.

 A network access control system is important at it will deny network access to noncompliant devices, give them only restricted access to computing resources, or place them in a quarantined area, thus keeping insecure nodes from infecting the network.

 What are the General Capabilities of a NAC solution?

 NAC solutions have the potential to help organizations control access to their networks via the following capabilities:

 - Guest networking access: Takes care of guests via a customizable, self-service portal that comprises of guest authentication, guest sponsoring, guest registration, and a guest management portal.

 - Security posture check: Assesses security-policy compliance by device type, user type, and operating system.